StatMixedML/XGBoostLSS/README.md

 test <- sim_data[-train_sample, ]
 ```

 The dots in red show points that lie outside the 5% and 95% quantiles, which are indicated by the black dashed line.
-As **XGBoostLSS** allows to model the entire conditional distribution, we can draw random samples from the predicted distribution, which allows us to create prediction intervals and quantiles of interest.

 ![Optional Text](../master/sim_data.png)